About Altoona

 Historic & Accessible

 The older core of Altoona — 1940s–1960s homes, traditional city lots, and a quieter pace.
-One of the more accessible price points in town and a good fit for first-time buyers who want in-city living without newer construction pricing.
+A good starting point for first-time buyers who want a real neighborhood feel without paying for new construction.
+The homes have character.
+The prices reflect the age.

 Typical price range: $375k – $500k